-- 3.8 Teams will be given a score ranging upwards from 0-10 for each manoeuvre and for start-up, taxiing, take-off, landing and shutdown.
+- Teams will be given a score ranging upwards from 0-10 for each manoeuvre and for start-up, taxiing, take-off, landing and shutdown.
 The resultant score will be multiplied by a "difficulty" factor for each manoeuvre as indicated at para 3.6.
 The total points scored by each team will be factored to 100. - 3.9 Any team taking longer than 30 minutes for the whole event will be penalised five (5) points for each extra minute.
 For this purpose timing starts when the formation commences to move from the parking area and stops when the aircraft come to rest after returning to the parking area. - 3.10 If a stream landing is directed, points will be allocated for even spacing of the aircraft as they cross the threshold of the landing area.
-Spacing on the final approach shall be not less than a minimum safe distance - 3.11 Nil points will be awarded if a team: - (i) Omits a programmed manoeuvre - (ii) Flies a manoeuvre deviating from the flow chart.
+Spacing on the final approach shall be not less than a minimum safe distance. - 3.11 Nil points will be awarded for any manoeuvre that deviates from the flow chart.